-Trigger - Applications for re-use or conversion of buildings within the open countryside.
+Trigger - Applications for re-use or conversion of buildings within the open countryside including submissions for conversions under the GPDO 2015.

 Explanation - A structural survey is required with a set of drawings indicating the proposed replacement and renovation works to the building, together with a method statement which states how the proposed work would be implemented and what measures would be taken to secure the existing structure.